Companies lure hourly workers with college tuition perks

 “I do think they are providing these programs to skirt around the issue of just paying people more, giving people more certainty, improving their quality of life,” said Stephanie Hall, a senior fellow at The Century Foundation, a nonpartisan think tank.

-Hall said a lack of data also makes it difficult to judge the programs’ effectiveness.
-Chipotle, Walmart, Amazon and Starbucks, for example, don’t share graduation rates, in part because they’re hard to calculate because students often take a semester off or take more than four years to earn a degree.
-Rachel Carlson, CEO for Guild Education, which also doesn’t reveal graduation rates, says the more relevant data is whether college classes help employees get promotions or wage increases.
+Hall said a lack of data also makes it difficult to judge the program’s effectiveness.
+Chipotle, Walmart, Amazon, and Starbucks, for example, don’t share graduation rates, in part because they’re hard to calculate because students often take a semester off or take more than four years to earn a degree.
+Rachel Carlson, CEO of Guild Education, which also doesn’t reveal graduation rates, says the more relevant data is whether college classes help employees get promotions or wage increases.

 Others question the quality of the online programs and whether students’ degrees will be marketable or help them pursue other careers, especially since many companies limit what employees can study.
 Discover only fully funds 18 bachelor’s degrees at eight universities through Guild, for example.